Where To Get Help When You Decide To Quit Smoking

 Which health care professionals can help me quit smoking?

 Many health care professionals can be good sources of information about the health risks of smoking and the benefits of quitting.
 Talk to your doctor, dentist, pharmacist, or other health care provider about the proper use and potential side effects of nicotine replacement products and other medicines.
 They can also help you find local resources for assistance in quitting smoking.
-See the fact sheet How To Handle Withdrawal Symptoms and Triggers When You Decide To Quit Smoking.
+See the fact sheet Handling Nicotine Withdrawal and Triggers When You Decide To Quit Tobacco.

 How can I find out about national and local resources to help me quit smoking?